Royal Oak Divorce Attorney

 Under the Michigan Child Custody Act, the court must consider the children's best interests above all when determining custody.

-Elements of Child Support
+Elements of Child Support in Royal Oak

 Child support will likely be calculated depending on the custody order.
 Michigan presumes that parents have a duty to support their children until the child reaches 18 years old.